 Imported jobs will have to be assigned a new Job Owner.
 Use the drop-down menu to select an owner for the imported archived job.
 Once restored, an imported job will be listed again in Delivered Jobs with its original Date and Time of Delivery (not the archived date).
-Imported archived jobs can be used by the job owner (and other group members if applicable) in tracking reports.
+The job owner (and other group members if applicable) can use imported archived jobs in tracking reports.

-Figure 38 Archived Jobs
+Figure 42 Archived Jobs